-- A. The 2022-2027 CIP is consistent with and complies with the procedural and substantive requirements of the GMA. - B. The 2022-2027 CIP is consistent with and implements the MPPs, CPPs, and GPP. - C. All SEPAred birements with respect to this non-project action have been satisfied. - D. The proposal does not result in an unconstitutional taking of private property for a public purpose and does not violate substantive due process guarantees. - Section 3.
-The County Council bases its findings and conclusions on the entire record of the Van ling Commission and the County Council, including all testimony and exhibits.
+- A. The 2022-2027 CIP is consistent with and complies with the procedural and substantive requirements of the GMA. - B. The 2022-2027 CIP is consistent with and implements the MPPs, CPPs, and GPP. - C. All SEPA requirements with respect to this non-project action have been satisfied. - D. This proposal does not result in an unconstitutional taking of private property for a public purpose and does not violate substantive due process guarantees.

+Section 3.
+The County Council bases its findings and conclusions on the entire record of the Planning Commission and the County Council, including all testimony and exhibits.
 Any finding which should be deemed a conclusion, and any conclusion which should be deemed a finding, is hereby adopted as such.

 Section 4.
 The 2022-2027 CIP, attached hereto as Exhibit A and incorporated by reference to this 1 2 ordinance, is hereby adopted as the six-year capital improvement program required by the GMA.
 County Charter, MPPs, CPPs, SCC, and GPP based on the foregoing findings of fact and 3 4 conclusions.
-5 Section 5.
-The 2022-2027 CIP adopted by this ordinance supersedes all other County capita 6 improvement programs.
-The 2022-2027 CIP shall control in the event of any inconsistency 7 between the 2022-2027 CIP and any other capital improvement program adopted by the County 8 9 Section 6.
+5 6 Section 5.
+The 2022-2027 CIP adopted by this ordinance supersedes all other County capital improvement programs.
+The 2022-2027 CIP shall control in the event of any inconsistency 7 between the 2022-2027 CIP and any other capital improvement program adopted by the County.
+8 9 Section 6.
 Severability and Savings.
-If any section, sentence, clause or phrase of the ordinance 10 shall be held to be invalid or unconstitutional by the Growth Management Hearings Board ("Board") 11 or a court of competent jurisdiction, such invalidity or unconstitutionality shall not effect the validity 12 or constitutionality of any other section, sentence, clause or phrase of this ordinance.
-Provided, 13 however, that if any section, sentence, clause or phrase of this ordinance held to be invalid by 14 the Board or court of competent jurisdiction, then the section, sentence, days or phrase in effect 15 prior to the effective date of this ordinance shall be in full force and effective that individual section, 16 sentence, clause or phrase as if this ordinance had never been adopted.
+If any section, sentence, clause or phrase of this ordinance 10 11 shall be held to be invalid or unconstitutional by the Growth Management Hearings Board ("Board") or a court of competent jurisdiction, such invalidity or unconstitutionality shall not affect the validity 12 or constitutionality of any other section, sentence, clause or phrase of this ordinance.
+Provided, 13 however, that if any section, sentence, clause or phrase of this ordinance is held to be invalid by 14 15 the Board or court of competent jurisdiction, then the section, sentence, clause or phrase in effect prior to the effective date of this ordinance shall be in full force and effect for that individual section.
+16 sentence, clause or phrase as if this ordinance had never been adopted.
 17 18 PASSED this day of , 2021.
-19 20 SNO WASH COUNTY COUNCIL 21 22 omsh County, Washington 23 24 Chairperson 25 26 27 ATTEST: 28 29 Clerk of the Council 30 31 32 APPROVED VETOED 33 34 EMERGEN 35 36 Snohomish County Executive 37 38 39 ATTES 40 41 42 bved as to form only: 43
+19 20 21 SNOHOMISH COUNTY COUNCIL 22 Snohomish County, Washington 23 24 25 Chairperson 26 27 ATTEST: 28 29 Clerk of the Council 30 31 APPROVED DATE: , 2021 32 VETOED 33 34 EMERGENCY 35 36 Snohomish County Executive 37 38 39 ATTEST: 40 41 42 43 Approved as to form only: Deputy Prosecuting Attorney 44 45 46 Ordinance No. 21-